 The Chronicle writes an article about the sophomore social justice project.

 The Class of 2016 is excited to announce that www.strongmonth.org is officially live!
 Be sure to check it out to start reading "The Heart of This City: Boston Strong and Becoming Stronger" and learning about how you can remember the 2013 marathon attacks by helping this city become stronger.
 You can also join the facebook page at: www.facebook.com/strongmonth and follow on their twitter feed: https://twitter.com/strong_month

 The Class of 2016 is mentioned in a Boston Globe article about this year's Boston Marathon preparations, which highlights their social justice project.

-Serving as the state captain of Students for Education Reform, Nate Schwan, PSP'15, writes an op-ed piece in The Boston Globe about a new bill that would transform the way English language learners are educated in Massachusetts.
+Serving as the state captain of Students for Education Reform, Nate Schwan, GPSP'15, writes an op-ed piece in The Boston Globe about a new bill that would transform the way English language learners are educated in Massachusetts.